Home Collections List of Top Banking Mutual Funds in India for 2026

 Nippon India Banking & Financial Services Fund

-This fund aims to deliver consistent returns by actively investing in equity and equity-related securities of companies operating within the banking and financial services sector.
-The AMC retains the flexibility to allocate investments dynamically—either fully or partially across permissible instruments—depending on return potential or market defensiveness.
+This fund actively invests in equity and equity-related securities of banking and financial services companies to deliver consistent returns.
+The AMC shifts its investments dynamically—fully or partially across allowed instruments—based on return potential or market conditions requiring a defensive stance.

 Sundaram Financial Services Opportunities Fund